DoD Joint Centralized Credentials Quality Assurance System (JCCQAS)

-A worldwide interagency IT system that supports both the Department of Defense (DoD) and Department of Veterans Affairs (VA).
+A worldwide interagency IT system that supports both the Department of Defense (DoD).
 The DoD uses it to support Provider Credentialing, Privileging, Risk Management and Adverse Actions System Supporting the Military Health System (MHS).
-The VA uses it to support the Provider Credentialing process at all VA facilities.

 You have accessed a U.S. Government (USG) Information System.
 Please read the WARNING below.
 Unauthorized access or misuse of this computer system is a Federal crime.
 If you are not an authorized user of this U.S. Government (USG) Information System, then you must leave this site now.